Only Crumbs Remain

 Gooseberries make a great addition to cakes and these little Red Gooseberry Cakes from Tin and Thyme contain a single red gooseberry in the centre.

-Upside Down Gooseberry Crumble Bars
+Gooseberry Upside Down Crumble Bars

 These Upside Down Gooseberry Crumble Bars from Sneaky Veg Packed with oats and nuts for energy and nutrition and refined sugar-free.